esphome/esphome-docs/components/web_server.rst

           port: 80
           js_include: "./v2/www.js"
           js_url: ""
           version: 2

         Copy https://oi.esphome.io/v2/www.js to a V2 folder in your yaml folder.

-        Version 2 will support compressed files to minimise flash usage in a release shortly
+        # Example configuration entry V2 - no internet required
+        web_server:
+          port: 80
+          version: 2
+          local: true

+        All of the assets are inlined, compressed and served from flash

 See Also
 --------